ray-project/ray/doc/source/data/examples/custom-datasource.rst

 Ray Data supports multiple ways to :ref:`create a dataset <loading_data>`, allowing you to easily ingest data of common formats from popular sources.
-However, if the datasource you want to read from is not in the built-in list, don't worry, you can implement a custom one for your use case.
+However, if the datasource you want to read from is not in the :ref:`built-in list <input-output>`, don't worry, you can implement a custom one for your use case.
 This guide walks through building a custom datasource, using `MongoDB <https://www.mongodb.com/docs/manual/introduction/>`__ as an example.
 By the end of the guide, you will have a ``MongoDatasource`` that you can use to create dataset as follows: